Comparison of DNS server software: BIG-IP DNS

-F5 Networks product offers DNS as an authoritative server, recursive and adds additional security measures.
+F5 Networks BIG-IP product line offers DNS as an authoritative or recursive server and adds additional security measures.
 Key advantage is to use the same application delivery controller to support DNS and application acceleration.

 BIND

 BIND is the de facto standard DNS server.
 It is a free software product and is distributed with most Unix and Linux platforms, where it is most often also referred to as named (name daemon).
-It is the most widely deployed DNS server.
+In 2004, it was the most widely deployed DNS server.
 Historically, BIND underwent three major revisions, each with significantly different architectures: BIND4, BIND8, and BIND9.
 BIND4 and BIND8 are now technically obsolete and not considered in this article.
 BIND9 is a ground-up rewrite of BIND featuring complete DNSSEC support in addition to other features and enhancements.

 Internet Systems Consortium started development of a new version, BIND 10.
 Its first release was in April 2010, but ISC involvement concluded with the release of BIND 10 version 1.2 in April 2014.
 ISC cited a lack of resources to continue development of BIND 10, and they reaffirmed their commitment to BIND9.

 The BIND 10 codebase continues on as an open source project.
 It is not included in this comparison at this time.